MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/analyze-performance.md

 |TerminateMemoryContributionPercent|The plug-in type percentage contribution to Worker process termination due to excessive memory usage. |
 |TerminateOtherContributionPercent|The plug-in type percentage contribution to Worker process termination due to unknown reasons. |

-This data is also available for you to browse using the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/).
-Select **Analytics** > **Dataverse** > **Plug-ins**.

 ## Plug-in performance analytics

-In addition to using a debugger and profiler to learn how your plug-in is performing at the code level, you can obtain metrics as to the overall performance of your registered plug-ins in an organization through [Microsoft Dataverse analytics](/power-platform/admin/analytics-common-data-service).
+In addition to using a debugger and profiler to learn how your plug-in is performing at the code level, you can interactively obtain metrics as to the overall performance of your registered plug-ins in an organization through [Microsoft Dataverse analytics](/power-platform/admin/analytics-common-data-service).

 Through the [Plug-in](/power-platform/admin/analytics-common-data-service#plug-ins) dashboard you can view metrics such as average execution time, failures, most active plug-ins, and more.

 ![Analytics plug-in dashboard.](media/cds-insights-plugins.png)

+To access the dashboard, navigate to [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/).
+Select **Analytics** > **Dataverse** > **Plug-ins**.

 ## See also